Sonia Sotomayor: Nomination and confirmation

-A Gallup poll released a week after the nomination showed 54 percent of Americans in favor of Sotomayor's confirmation compared with 28 percent in opposition.
-A June 12 Fox News poll showed 58 percent of the public disagreeing with her "wise Latina" remark but 67 percent saying the remark should not disqualify her from serving on the Supreme Court.
+A Gallup poll released a week after the nomination showed 54% of Americans in favor of Sotomayor's confirmation and 28% in opposition.
+A June 12 Fox News poll showed 58% of the public disagreeing with her "wise Latina" remark but 67% saying the remark should not disqualify her from serving on the Supreme Court.
 The American Bar Association gave her a unanimous "well qualified" assessment, its highest mark for professional qualification.
-Following the Ricci overruling, Rasmussen Reports and CNN/Opinion Research polls showed that the public was now sharply divided, largely along partisan and ideological lines, as to whether Sotomayor should be confirmed.
+After Ricci was overruled, Rasmussen Reports and CNN/Opinion Research polls showed that the public was sharply divided, largely along partisan and ideological lines, as to whether Sotomayor should be confirmed.

-Sotomayor's confirmation hearings before the Senate Judiciary Committee began on July 13, 2009, during which she backed away from her "wise Latina" remark, declaring it "a rhetorical flourish that fell flat" and stating that "I do not believe that any ethnic, racial or gender group has an advantage in sound judgment."
-When Republican senators confronted her regarding other remarks from her past speeches, she pointed to her judicial record and said she had never let her own life experiences or opinions influence her decisions.
+During Sotomayor's confirmation hearings before the Senate Judiciary Committee, which began on July 13, 2009, she backed away from her "wise Latina" remark, calling it "a rhetorical flourish that fell flat" and saying, "I do not believe that any ethnic, racial, or gender group has an advantage in sound judgment."
+When Republican senators confronted her about other lines from her speeches, she pointed to her judicial record and said she had never let her life experiences or opinions influence her decisions.
 Republican senators said that while her rulings to this point might be largely traditional, they feared her Supreme Court rulings—where there is more latitude with respect to precedent and interpretation—might be more reflective of her speeches.

 Sotomayor defended her position in Ricci as following applicable precedent.
 When asked whom she admired, she pointed to Justice Benjamin N. Cardozo.
-In general, Sotomayor followed the hearings formula of recent past nominees by avoiding stating personal positions, declining to take positions on controversial issues likely to come before the Court, agreeing with senators from both parties, and repeatedly affirming that as a justice she would just apply the law.
+In general, Sotomayor followed the hearings formula of recent nominees by avoiding stating personal positions, declining to take positions on controversial issues likely to come before the Court, agreeing with senators from both parties, and repeatedly affirming that as a justice she would just apply the law.

-On July 28, 2009, the Senate Judiciary Committee voted 13–6 in favor of Sotomayor's nomination, sending it to the full Senate for a final confirmation vote.
+On July 28, the Senate Judiciary Committee voted 13–6 to confirm Sotomayor's nomination, sending it to the full Senate for a final vote.
 Every Democrat voted in her favor, as did one Republican, Lindsey Graham.
-On August 6, 2009, Sotomayor was confirmed by the full Senate by a vote of 68–31.
-All Democrats present, along with the Senate's two Independents plus nine Republicans, voted for her.
+On August 6, the full Senate confirmed Sotomayor by a vote of 68–31.
+All Democrats present, the Senate's two independents, and nine Republicans voted for her.